sqlitebrowser/sqlitebrowser/BUILDING.md

     $ make

 in the main directory.
 This will generate the sqlitebrowser (or sqlitebrowser.exe, or sqlitebrowser.app) application in the src subdirectory.
+On some distributions you can then install this in the correct places by
+running:

+    $ sudo make install

 The same process works for building the code in any platform supported by Qt (including other Unix systems with X11.)

 ### Ubuntu Linux

 **1**.
-Make sure the build-essentials, cmake, libqt4-dev and libsqlite3-dev packages are installed.<br />
+Make sure the build-essentials, cmake, libqt4-dev and libsqlite3-dev
+       packages are installed.<br />
 **2**.
 Download the DB Browser for SQLite source code.<br />
 **3**.
 Open a terminal in the source code directory.<br />
 **4**.
 Run these commands:<br />